Advise on and analyse the UK government’s financial instruments and transactions

 Case Studies

-Department for Business, Energy & Industrial Strategy (BEIS) – Nuclear related incidents
+Department for Energy Security and Net Zero (DESNZ) – Nuclear related incidents

 In the highly unlikely event of a nuclear related incident, government has responsibility for third party liabilities.
 On 1st January 2022, the 2004 Protocols came into force which amend the rules embedded in the 1960 Paris Convention and the 1963 Brussels Supplementary Convention relating to nuclear third-party liability international conventions.
 As a result, an increased level of compensation is available to victims.